 American seafood dining at the upper end of the market has long been dominated by coastal references: the tasting menus at Le Bernardin in New York City, the sourcing-driven programs at Providence in Los Angeles, or the ingredient-first approach at Addison in San Diego.
 Freshwater fish has occupied a more peripheral position in that national conversation, which is partly a function of coastal media concentration and partly a genuine difference in the scale of the restaurant categories involved.

 What St Clair Shores offers is a version of that seafood dining identity that is rooted in a different geography and a different supply chain.
-Venues like HOOK operate in a regional register where the peer set is local, the price expectations are calibrated to a working waterfront community rather than a destination dining market, and the measure of quality is often more direct: did the fish arrive in good condition, was it handled properly, and does the preparation reflect an understanding of what the ingredient needs?
+Venues like HOOK operate in a regional register where the comparable set is local, the price expectations are calibrated to a working waterfront community rather than a destination dining market, and the measure of quality is often more direct: did the fish arrive in good condition, was it handled properly, and does the preparation reflect an understanding of what the ingredient needs?
 Those are the same questions that define quality at any seafood venue, from the casual to the formal, and they apply here regardless of scale or ambition.

 Planning a Visit